awsdocs/aws-cloudformation-user-guide/doc_source/cloudformation-limits.md

 Not all features of CloudFormation may be available in every region\.
 For more information on AWS regions, see [Global infrastructure Region table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.
 + [Drift detection](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-drift.html) is currently not available in the following region:
   + Asia Pacific \(Osaka\-Local\)
-+ For a list of regions in which AWS CloudFormation StackSets is available, refer to the [Global infrastructure Region table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.
-+ [Stack sets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) are currently not available in the following regions:
++ [For AWS CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) are currently not available in the following regions:
   + Africa \(Cape Town\)
   + Asia Pacific \(Osaka\)
-  + China \(Beijing\)
-  + China \(Ningxia\)
   + Europe \(Milan\)
   + Middle East \(Bahrain\)
 + [Performing ECS blue/green deployments through CodeDeploy using AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/blue-green.html) is currently not available in the following regions: